 In April of 2010 I finished a celebratory video for the Foundation of Sacred Heart Medical Center that included testimonials from patients honoring select physicians.
 (Read the letter of recommendation from my primary contact).
 The final video has not been posted on my business site, as the production was intended for a single-use event only.

 In 2007, I completed an educational video for a business my brother (Jim Jordan) created, Health Freedom Seminars.
 The 2-hour video, “Legal Guidelines for Natural Health Care Providers,” is now available for sale at his website and includes a detailed legal manual.

 My writing experience includes 3 blogs and a number of newsletter articles for my current employer, Beyond Toxics, a fundraising letter for a human rights non-profit, a feature film screenplay (Sweet Life); a two-act play; a variety of educational video scripts and a great many essays and opinion pieces (some published).
 See the writing samples page for more details.

-I was born with a natural inclination towards empathy, creativity and an appreciation for fine details and raised by parents who had ideas a smidgen out of the mainstream.
+I was born with a natural inclination towards empathy, creativity and an appreciation for fine details and raised by parents who had ideas a little out of the mainstream.
 (This has helped me think “out of the box.”)
 I have developed an appreciation for many perspectives and honed the skill of diplomacy out of a deep fascination with people.
 Over many years of involvement with a wide variety of projects, I have become adept at many things technical: video production, photography, graphics and web design.
 Taken together, these characteristics lend themselves perfectly to the business of creative design and filmmaking.

-John Jordan-Cascade, Independent Digital Producer
+John Jordan-Cascade, Writer and Independent Digital Producer